Paris Sampling has announced the release of Motion Cinematic Grooves, a cinematic hybrid scoring tool for Native Instruments Kontakt.

 - Requires full Retail Version of Kontakt 5.5.2 or higher (Not compatible with free Kontakt Player).

-Motion Cinematic Grooves is on sale for the intro price of $49 USD until January 17th, 2018 (regular $69 USD).
+Motion Cinematic Grooves is on sale for the intro price of $49 USD for a limited time only (regular $69 USD).

 More information: Paris Sampling